2023 European Cadets and Juniors Fencing Championships

-The 2023 European Cadets and Juniors Fencing Championships were held in Tallinn, Estonia from 21 to 28 February 2023 at the Tallin Tennis Centre.
+The 2023 European Cadets and Juniors Fencing Championships were held in Tallinn, Estonia from 21 to 28 February 2023 at the Tallink Tennis Centre.
 The championships featured individual and team competitions in all three weapons (épée, foil and sabre) for cadet (U17) and junior (U20) categories and were organised under the auspices of the European Fencing Confederation.

 Background

 Tallinn was selected as host due to its proven track record in organizing international fencing events, including the U23 European Championships.
-The Mayor of Tallinn and the Estonian Minister of Culture welcomed the event as a celebration of youth sport and international cooperation.
+The mayor of Tallinn and the Estonian minister of culture welcomed the event as a celebration of youth sport and international cooperation.

 Venue

 The championships took place at the Tallink Tennis Centre, which provided multiple pistes and facilities for athletes, officials, and spectators.
 The venue was adapted for simultaneous cadet and junior competitions across all three weapons: épée, foil, and sabre.

 Schedule

 The competition was divided into two segments: